Resq Legal

 This flowchart guides you through the steps to take if an item is dropped on you during your flight.
 Start at the top and follow the arrows to see what actions to take next.

-When something unfortunate happens, it’s crucial to document every detail carefully and consider reaching out for legal advice.
+When something unfortunate happens, it’s crucial to document every detail carefully and consider reaching out for legal assistance.
 Here’s a gentle guide on how to navigate this challenging time:

-1. Create a Detailed Incident Report: Start by putting together a thorough report that captures all the important details – dates, times, locations, and descriptions of what occurred.
+1. Create a report: Start by putting together a thorough report that captures all the important details – dates, times, locations, and descriptions of what occurred.
 This documentation is not just a formality; it’s the foundation that will support you as you move forward.

 2. Keep All Correspondence: Make sure to hold onto copies of every communication with the airline, the Department of Transportation (DOT), and any other relevant authorities.
 These records will be essential if you find yourself needing to escalate your claim or seek legal recourse.

-3. Consult with an Aviation Accident Attorney: Given the complexities surrounding aviation law, it’s wise to consult with an attorney who specializes in aviation accidents.
+3. Consult with an attorney: Given the complexities surrounding your situation, it’s wise to seek legal advice.
 Their expertise can shed light on your rights and the potential for compensation, significantly improving your chances of a successful claim.
-Remember, acting swiftly is important; every legal action has a statute of limitations, and airlines, as common carriers, have specific responsibilities that could impact your situation.
+Remember, acting swiftly is important; every legal action has a deadline, and airlines, as common carriers, have specific responsibilities that could impact your situation.
 Your incident might also fall under one of three legal categories: breach of contract, negligence, or civil rights violations, which can shape your legal approach.

-5. Consider Filing a Claim: If you’ve experienced damages, your attorney can guide you through the process of filing a claim against the airline or other responsible parties.
+5. Consider filing a claim: If you’ve experienced damages, your attorney can guide you through the process of pursuing compensation against the airline or other responsible parties.
 They will assist in gathering evidence and constructing a solid case, ensuring that your rights are protected every step of the way.

 Each box represents a step in the process.
 Follow the arrows to see how to navigate from documenting the incident to potentially filing a claim.